Beeac: History

 Beeac was originally created as a reserve for campers, and the name is thought to mean either "salt lake" or "grubs" in the local Aboriginal language.
 From 1860, the area was opened for selection and a townsite was surveyed in 1864.
-A Post Office opened on 1 January 1862 but was known as Ondit (the name of the surrounding parish) until 1872.
+A post office opened on 1 January 1862 but was known as Ondit (the name of the surrounding parish) until 1872.

-The original Post Office building was destroyed by fire in 1926, but was eventually replaced by the current building.
-By the end of the decade, the Beeac area became a prominent wheat growing district, wine grapes were cultivated and a salt works was operating on the lake.
-Through the 1860s and 1870s, churches, schools, shops and hotels were established.
-The railway reached Beeac in 1884, bringing the area into closer contact with nearby Colac, however this line is no longer in service.
+The original post office building was destroyed by fire in 1926, but was eventually replaced by the current building.
+By the end of the decade, the Beeac area had become a prominent wheat growing district, wine grapes were cultivated and a salt works was operating on the lake.
+Throughout the 1860s and 1870s, churches, schools, shops and hotels were established.
+The railway reached Beeac in 1889, bringing the area into closer contact with nearby Colac.
+The line closed in 1953.
 A newspaper, The Beeac Advocate and Weering and Warrion Advertiser, operated from 1901 to 1902 and the local hospital was founded in 1928.

-The Town today
+The town today

 The town in conjunction with neighbouring township Irrewarra has an Australian Rules football team competing in the Colac & District Football League.

 Golfers play at the course of the Beeac Golf Club on Mingawalla Road.

 Notable people

 The test cricketer, Bill Johnston was born and raised in Beeac.
-Geelong Football Club Premiership player and 1965 Best and Fairest winner, Peter Walker, was also originally from Beeac.
+Geelong Football Club premiership player and 1965 Best and Fairest winner, Peter Walker, was also originally from Beeac.